AngelSense wins for special needs kids (2-way voice + SOS + transit alerts). Jiobit wins for general kid tracking (18g, 5-7 day battery, cheaper).

 Tracking Accuracy and Reliability

-Both trackers use cellular GPS, so outdoor accuracy is similar: within 3-10 meters in open sky conditions.
+Both trackers use cellular GPS, so outdoor accuracy depends on sky view, cellular coverage, and how often the device reports.
 The differences show up indoors and in transitional environments.

 Voice and Communication Features